miroslavradojevic/ij-snippets/README.md

 # ImageJ plugin which listens and plot the coordinates of the mouse clicks over the opened (512,512,120) blank image stack.
-# Useful to record the mouse pinpointing, annotate.
+# Useful to record the mouse pinpointing, make point annotations.
 compile in terminal, needs ij.jar in classpath

 ```